 - 1. Generally, competition shall be sought for all procurement with the following exceptions: - a.
 Purchase of goods or services other than professional services where the Total Value will not exceed \$10,000.
 Related purchases shall not be divided into separate actions to meet this threshold. - b.
 Sole Source Purchase of goods or services where there is only one source practicably available.
-The requesting department shall provide a written determination supporting the sole source to the Chief of Procurement.
-The HRSD Commission must approve all sole sources above \$10,000 for specific vendor and specific application. - c.
-Emergency Where emergency actions are required to protect public safety, public health, HRSD employees or property or the environment, a contract can be awarded without competition upon a written emergency declaration, approved by General Manager.
-Competition should be sought if possible with emergency contracts even if typical procurement procedures cannot be fully followed.
+The requesting division shall provide a written determination supporting the sole source to the Director of Procurement for approval.
+The HRSD Commission must approve all sole sources above \$200,000 for specific vendor and specific application. - c.
+Emergency Where emergency actions are required to protect public safety, public health, HRSD employees or property or the environment, a contract can be awarded without competition upon a written emergency declaration, approved by the General Manager/Chief Executive Officer.
+Competition should be sought if possible with emergency contracts even if typical procurement procedures cannot be fully followed. - d.
+Real Property Where acquisition or lease is required in support of HRSD facilities.